m0iax/JS8CallUtilsGPSD/README.md

 This project is designed for use with JS8Call by Jordan KN4CRD - http://js8call.com

+This version will work on a Raspberry Pi (or computers running a unix OS) with the GPSD service configured.
+If not configured then the GPS features will not be available.

 If you have a GPS connected to your computer it will allow you to send your maidenhead grid to JS8Call to set its locator and/or to transmit to @APRSIS